 Infiniti's full-size SUV combines luxury and utility on a large scale, and for 2018 the QX80 gets an update with fresh styling, an upgraded cabin and some new convenience features, like a rearview camera mirror.
-As with last year's model, certain car seats did better than others and tricky-to-access Latch anchors complicated installation.
+As with last year's model, certain car seats did better than others in the Infiniti QX80 and tricky-to-access Latch anchors complicated installation.

-Last time we tested a QX80, it was with captain's chairs in the second row.
+Last time we tested a QX80 luxury SUV, it was with captain's chairs in the second row.
 This time, our model had a bench seat, and there was just enough room to accommodate three car seats across using our parameters: We install the infant seat in the second row's middle spot with the booster and convertible in the outboard seats.
-A child sitting in the booster seat must be able to reach the seat belt buckle, and all three seats need to be at proper angles for safety — no wedging them in.
+A child sitting in the booster seat must be able to reach the seat belt buckle, and all three seats need to be at proper angles for safety — no wedging them into the Infinity QX80's rear seats.

-How many car seats fit in the second row?
+How many car seats fit in the Infiniti's second row?
 Three

-How many car seats fit in the third row?
+How many car seats fit in the Infiniti QX80's third row?
 Two

 Related: More Car Seat Checks

-- Latch, Grade C: There are two sets of Latch anchors in the second row; they sit in slits in the leather and are positioned up high, so accessing the anchor with both the chunky connectors and skinny ones requires twisting and some muscle.
-There are three tether anchors all the way down the seatback; the outboard ones are marked but the middle one is hidden under a flap.
+- Latch, Grade C: There are two sets of Latch anchors in this Infiniti's second row bench seat; they sit in slits in the QX80's leather and are positioned up high, so accessing the anchor with both the chunky connectors and skinny ones requires twisting and some muscle.
+There are three tether anchors all the way down the SUV's seatback; the outboard ones are marked but the middle one is hidden under a flap.
 In the third row, there are no lower anchors and only one top tether anchor.

-- Infant seat, Grade B: There was ample room for this seat, but connecting the seat's skinny, hooklike connectors to the anchors took some work.
+- Infant seat, Grade B: There was ample room for this seat in the Infiniti QX80 luxury SUV, but connecting the seat's skinny, hooklike connectors to the anchors took some work.

-- Rear-facing convertible, Grade B: There was ample room for this seat, but we also needed some muscle to install it with its chunky connectors.
+- Rear-facing convertible, Grade B: There was ample room for this seat, but we also needed some muscle to install it with the QX80's chunky connectors.

-- Forward-facing convertible, Grade B: After removing the head restraint, this seat fit well, but installation was again complicated by the Latch anchors' placement.
+- Forward-facing convertible, Grade B: After removing the Infiniti SUV's head restraint, this seat fit well, but installation was again complicated by the Latch anchors' placement.

-- Booster, Grade B: After removing the head restraint, the booster fit well.
+- Booster, Grade B: After removing the Infiniti QX80's head restraint, the booster fit well.
 The buckle stalks sink into the cushions, however, making them tough for kids to use.

 Solid indicates an A grade for optimum ease of use and fit.
 So-So indicates B or C grades for one to two ease-of-use or fit issues.
 Skip It indicates D or F grades.